 The Bridge Program Manual is available on the City’s Human Services website.
 The CHSP Manual is available at CHSPPortal.org.

-If you have a disability requiring accommodations to attend the workshop or complete a Bridge Program application, please call (850) 891-6566 or the TDD telephone number, 711, at least 24 hours (excluding weekends and holidays) before accommodations are needed.
+If you have a disability requiring accommodations to attend the workshop or complete a Bridge Program application, please call (850) 891-6566 or the TDD telephone number, 711, at least 48 hours (excluding weekends and holidays) before accommodations are needed.
 If you have questions, please contact Bridge Program staff at Bridge@Talgov.com.

-The City of Tallahassee and Leon County invite all interested non-profit human service organizations to participate in the 2024/2025 - 2025/2026 funding cycle of the Community Human Service Partnership (CHSP) grant process.
+The City of Tallahassee and Leon County invite all interested non-profit human service organizations to participate in the 2026/2027 - 2027/2028 funding cycle of the Community Human Service Partnership (CHSP) grant process.
 To apply for funding, the organization must provide direct human services to residents of the Tallahassee/Leon County area.

-Please visit this link for more information.
+Please visit this link for more information:

 CHSP Public Notice

-Instructions for mandatory workshop registration
+Instructions for registering for the mandatory workshops

 Funded Agencies